 Before joining Morgan Lewis, Shannon was a partner in the global immigration and mobility practice of another global law firm, resident in Washington, DC, serving as head of the practice in that office.
-She also served as a relationship partner and service manager for a variety of organizations with US and global business needs.
+She serves as a relationship partner and service manager for a variety of organizations with US and global business needs.

-Led compliance projects and due diligence initiatives related to change management and pre- and post-acquisition from both the buy and sell side
+Led compliance projects and due diligence initiatives related to change management and pre- and post-acquisition from both the buy and sell side.

-American University, Washington College of Law, 1999, J.D.
+American University Washington College of Law, 1999, J.D.